lionel-k/lionel-k.github.io/www/rewrite-blog-posts-template.md

 # Blog Post Rewrite Template for African Diaspora Parents

+## Task Definition

+**Your task**: Rewrite the blog posts provided in context to make them parent-friendly, SEO-optimized, and accessible to African diaspora families.
+Follow this proven template to transform academic or complex content into practical guides that busy parents can use immediately.

+**What to do**:

+1. Analyze the original blog post(s) provided in context
+2. Create new SEO-friendly filenames and structure
+3. Completely rewrite the content using grade 5-7 English
+4. Optimize all metadata (title, description, highlights, tags, categories)
+5. Ensure the final result is actionable, encouraging, and culturally sensitive

 ## Overview

 Transform existing blog posts into parent-friendly, SEO-optimized content using grade 5-7 English, listicle format, and clear structure.
 Target 2000-3500+ words with optimized metadata for better search visibility.

 **Note**: This template is designed to work with any blog posts provided in context.
-Simply provide the original blog post content and follow this proven process to create parent-friendly, SEO-optimized versions.
+The original blog post content will be provided, and you should follow this proven process to create parent-friendly, SEO-optimized versions.

 ## File Naming Strategy (Tested & Proven)